Coalville

-Coalville is a town and unparished area in the district of North West Leicestershire, Leicestershire in the East Midlands of England, with a population at the 2011 census of 34,575.
-It lies on the A511 trunk road between Leicester and Burton upon Trent, close to junction 22 of the M1 motorway where the A511 meets the A50 between Ashby-de-la-Zouch and Leicester.
-It borders the upland area of Charnwood Forest to the east of the town.
+Coalville is a town in the district of North West Leicestershire in Leicestershire in the East Midlands of England.
+In 2011, it had a population of 34,575.
+It lies on the A511 between Leicester and Burton upon Trent, close to junction 22 of the M1 motorway where the A511 meets the A50 between Ashby-de-la-Zouch and Leicester.

 Coalville is twinned with Romans-sur-Isère in southeastern France.

 History

 Coalville is a product of the Industrial Revolution.
 As its name indicates, it is a former coal mining town and was a centre of the coal-mining district of north Leicestershire.
 It has been suggested that the name may derive from the name of the house belonging to the founder of Whitwick Colliery: 'Coalville House'.
 However, conclusive evidence is a report in the Leicester Chronicle of 16 November 1833: 'Owing to the traffic which has been produced by the Railway and New Collieries on Whitwick Waste, land which 20 years ago would not have fetched 20 £/acre, is now selling in lots at from 400 to 500 £/acre, for building upon.
 The high chimneys, and numerous erections upon the spot, give the neighbourhood quite an improved appearance.
 We hear it is intended to call this new colony "COALVILLE" - an appropriate name.'